mindkin/hourfleet/docs/index.md

 * [What You Gonna Get](inthebox.html) - Lists the assets that are provided for you when you signup for an Hourfleet license.
 * [Notifications](notifications.html) - Manage your email and SMS notification content
 * [Insurance](insurance.html) - Supporting your insurance provider

-**Establishing Your Tenancy**
-* [Step by step Guide](stepbystep.html) - So you're ready to launch your car sharing network?
-Great, so use this checklist to confirm you have everything sorted.

 ## What's New?